-TO: All Coaches DATE: : FROM: RE: What We Expect of You
+TO: All Coaches DATE:

+FROM: RE: What We Expect of You

+ches, you determine the kind of experience our athlet

-As coaches, you determine the kind of experience our athletes have with sports.
-We are committed to the principles of Positive Coaching Alliance (PCA).
+As coaches, you determine the kind of expenence our athletes have with sports, we are committed to the principles of Positive Coaching Alliance (PCA).
 We expect you to be a Double-Goal Coach, who strives to win (one goal), while pursuing the more-important goal of teaching life lessons through sports.
 PCA's Double-Goal Coach Job Description includes: